How to Access Your Web Hosting via an SSH Emergency Console

 Activate the Console

-You can activate the emergency console from the “Administration” tab on your web hosting’s management page by clicking on the “Activate console” button.
+You can activate the emergency console from the “Administration & Security” tab on your web hosting’s management page by clicking on the “Enable emergency console” button.

 Once the console is activated, the status screen will change to show you for how long the console will stay active.
 The console will be automatically deactivated after a 2 hour period (it cannot be deactivated on demand).
 You can activate it again at any time.